 Fever and night sweats

-As CLL progresses, you may experience an unexplained fever above 100.4°F (38°C) that persists for weeks without any evidence of an infection.
+As CLL progresses, you may experience an unexplained fever that persists for weeks without any evidence of an infection.
 You may also wake up at night drenched in sweat.

 People with CLL usually have a weakened immune system and are more vulnerable to infections.
-This is because there aren’t enough healthy white blood cells to fight off the infection.
+This is because there are not enough healthy white blood cells to fight off the infection.

 Abnormal lab tests

-When you visit your doctor for a check-up, your laboratory tests may come back with lower numbers of red blood cells or platelets.
+When you visit your doctor for a checkup, your laboratory tests may show fewer red blood cells (hemoglobin) or platelets.
 A low red blood cell count is known as anemia, and a low platelet count is called thrombocytopenia.